foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 }
 ```

-If we called this function in, standard test, this would result in a failure.
+If we called this function in a test, it would result in a failure.

 ```cairo
 #[test]